-1 The stone heads shown in Source 6.1 commemorate victims of an event known as the Holocaust.
-As a group, discuss your understanding of the term Holocaust.
-Why is it remembered as one of the most significant events of World War II?
+1 Historians believe that the Auschwitz Concentration Camp (see Source 1) was the site of around 1 million murders during World War II in an event known as the Holocaust.
+As a group, discuss what you already know about the Holocaust.
+Why do you think it is regarded as one of the most significant events of World War II?